Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 Here’s the cool stuff Mega Ran does

-- A veteran rapper that infuses his hip-hop with gaming and geek culture influences, Mega Ran has four albums that have cracked the Billboard Top 200 list and more than 64,000 monthly plays on Spotify.
+- A veteran rapper who infuses his hip-hop with gaming and geek culture influences, Mega Ran has four albums that have cracked the Billboard Top 200 list and more than 64,000 monthly plays on Spotify.

 - Has been featured on ESPN, ABC, NBC and wrestling promotions WWE, ROH and AEW.